EV vs Gas Car in 2026: The Complete Cost Breakdown

 The Bottom Line

-For most Americans who commute less than 50 miles daily, have access to home charging, and plan to own their vehicle for 5+ years, EVs are a financially superior choice in 2026 — especially with the federal tax credit.
-Over a 10-year horizon, a qualified EV buyer can expect to save $10,000-15,000 compared to owning a comparable gasoline vehicle.
+For most Americans who commute less than 50 miles daily, have access to home charging, and plan to own their vehicle for 7+ years, EVs are a financially competitive choice in 2026 — even without the federal tax credit, which expired September 30, 2025.
+Over a 10-year horizon, EV owners can expect to save approximately $3,000-5,000 compared to a comparable gasoline vehicle through fuel and maintenance savings alone.
+State-level EV incentives may further improve the economics — check your state's energy office for current programs.

-The case is weaker without the tax credit (for buyers who don't qualify due to income or vehicle price), for apartment dwellers without reliable Level 2 charging, and for low-mileage drivers.
+The case is more difficult in the 5-year window (where the gas car holds a price advantage without the credit), for apartment dwellers without reliable Level 2 charging, and for low-mileage drivers.

 Your specific situation — your driving patterns, your local electricity rate, your access to home charging — determines whether an EV is the right financial choice for you.
 That's precisely the analysis our calculator is built to help you run.